bkotara/solana-startup/README.md

 sudo systemctl enable --now sol
 ```

-*Note that Environment here is pointing to your active release (set above)*
+*Note that Environment here is pointing to your active release (set above).*

 [Here's](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units) a good DigitalOcean guide on how to use systemctl.